ntop/n2n/README.md

 Now the supernode service should be up and running on port 1234.
 On your edge nodes you can now specify `-l your_supernode_ip:1234` to use it.
 All the edge nodes must use the same supernode.

-## Routing the Traffic

-Reaching a remote network or tunneling all the internet traffic via n2n are two common tasks which require a proper routing setup. n2n supports routing needs providing options for packet forwarding including broadcasts as well as modifying the routing table.
-Details can be found in the [ROUTING.md](doc/Routing.md) document.

 ## Manual Compilation

 On linux, compilation from source is straight forward: